 Wait Times & Reservations

-Hash House a Go Go is currently taking reservations (via OpenTable) and we’d recommend making one in advance to limit your wait time.
+They do take reservations (via OpenTable) and we’d recommend making one in advance to limit your wait time.

 Hash House Menu and Pricing

 Options include “Farmhouse Egg Scramblers” that combine 2 eggs with your preferred ingredients.

 “Hashes” are served in a cast-iron skillet and include 2 eggs, fried potatoes, a biscuit, and fruit with your choice of meat.